MicrosoftLearning/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 1. Close **Visual Studio Code**.

-## Create Azure Cognitive Search resource
+## Create AI Search resource

-Before continuing with this exercise, you must first create a new Azure Cognitive Search instance.
+Before continuing with this exercise, you must first create a new AI Search instance.

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).

 1. Sign into the portal using the Microsoft credentials associated with your subscription.

-1. Select **+ Create a resource**, search for *Cognitive Search*, and then create a new **Azure Cognitive Search** account resource with the following settings, leaving all remaining settings to their default values:
+1. Select **+ Create a resource**, search for *Cognitive Search*, and then create a new **AI Search** account resource with the following settings, leaving all remaining settings to their default values:

     | **Setting** | **Value** |
     | ---: | :--- |